wso2/docs-ei/en/micro-integrator/docs/references/mediators/payloadFactory-Mediator.md

 </payloadFactory>
 ```

-In this example, we assign the first argument's value as the value of the “argument one” key.
-For the value of the “argument two” key, we assign the second argument’s value.
+In this example, the value for the “argument one” key is replaced by the first argument value.
+The argument for the "argument two" key is replaced by the second argument value.

 ```xml
 <payloadFactory media-type="json" template-type="freemarker">